 Hurricane Dorian was the most powerful hurricane to ever strike the Bahamas.
 It hovered over the Abaco Islands for days; the sheer force of its 200 mph winds crumpled cars, smashed homes, and knocked down trees all over the island nation.
 Floodwaters rose so quickly that they trapped many residents on top of their houses.

 Avis was one of the many residents who chose to stay and ride out the storm.
 “It was horrible,” she remembers.
 “We had a lot of praying ladies here.
 We had people who prayed and sang songs.
 And I guess it worked, because we’re here.”

 When the storm finally passed, she emerged to find her community completely destroyed.
 In many of the affected areas, access to a grocery store, electricity, or even water is still not a reality.
 In lesser affected areas, some businesses are just now beginning to open up.
 Many were without access to grocery stores, electricity, or cell service.

 To date, Convoy of Hope is working with more than 50 community hubs for distribution.
-We’ve delivered supplies by airplane and purchased local goods in Nassau.
+We’ve delivered supplies by plane and purchased local goods in Nassau.
 Convoy of Hope partners in Florida are providing vital resources to many Bahamians who evacuated to the United States.
-They are working with our teams to fulfill needs with product located in our Florida warehouse.
+They are working with our teams to fulfill needs with product located in the Florida warehouse.